Denys50595/ngrx-todo-list/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Redux devtools extension

+In case anyone is looking for temporary work around(for chrome), you can download https://github.com/zalmoxisus/redux-devtools-extension/releases/download/2.15.5/extension.zip and then extract it to some folder.

+Type chrome://extensions and turn on developer mode from top left and then click on Load Unpacked and select the extracted folder for use.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.